 2. Choose a peer-to-peer fundraising platform.

-Pick the software platform that will best help your nonprofit reach your peer-to-peer campaign fundraising goals.
+Pick the software platform that will best help your nonprofit reach its peer-to-peer campaign fundraising goals.
 Look for a solution with customizability, gamification tools, and other features that will help you create the best possible campaign.
-Later, we’ll dive deeper into some of the options available.
+We’ll dive deeper into some of the top options available later on.

 If you already have a peer-to-peer platform on hand, start adding your campaign’s details to your main information page.
-This should cover the basics of your campaign, including your overarching goals and what the funds raised will support.
+Highlight the basics of your campaign, including your overarching goals and what the funds raised will support.

 3. Recruit your peer-to-peer fundraising volunteers.

 Start recruiting supporters to fundraise on your behalf by presenting the campaign’s objectives and goals.
 Position the opportunity as a way to get more involved with your nonprofit and become an ambassador for your cause.